ShamanicArts/llm-git-commit/README.md

 -   To **cancel**, press `Ctrl+C` or `Ctrl+D`.

 After submitting the message (or if using `-y`), you'll get a final confirmation before `git commit` is executed.
+After a successful commit, you will be asked if you want to push the changes (default is no).

 ### Options